snehilvj/dmc-docs/docs/dash-ag-grid/dash-ag-grid.md

 These editors are easy to use and require no extra JavaScript.
 But if you need more control or want to use DMC components as cell editors, you can create a custom cell editor.

 The example below uses a generic editor function that works with any DMC component.
-Simply copy the .js file from the example below and place it in your app's `/assets` folder.
+Just copy the `.js` file into your app’s `/assets` folder to use it.
+(Thanks to Dash community member [@BSd3v](https://github.com/BSd3v) for creating this!)

 Then in your dash app you can pass a component written in Python to the function using the `cellEditorParams` prop: